lavanyayangala/Hashnode_Backup/ckuljlw550f0pebs1c0sohid9.md

-Yes, you heard it right.
-Lets start exploring programming.
+ Lets explore Introduction to Programming and Memory Management .

 ## Introduction

 - We need to give instructions to the computer in order to perform the task.

-- In order to perform a task first and foremost work is to give instructions to the computer to perform tasks.
+- In order to perform a task we need to give instructions to the computer to perform tasks.

-- **Computers understand only 0's and 1's you heard it right its true.**
+- **Computers understand only 0's and 1's .**

 - **A language used by programmers to communicate with the computer is called as a programming language.